jfroelich/rss-reader/src/base/favicon-service/fetch-image.md

-# http_head_image
+# fetch_image
-Asynchronously send an HTTP request for an image specifying the *head* method.
+Asynchronously send an HTTP request for an image

 ## Params
 This accepts the same kind of options object as native `fetch`, but it also supports an extra option, `timeout`, indicating the maximum time in milliseconds that the fetch can take before throwing a `TimeoutError`.

 The url parameter must be of type `URL`, not a string.
 Using the URL type ensures the url is syntactically correct because it is not possible to create a URL object containing an invalid url.
 This also ensures the url is canonical so as to prevent fetching local resources implicitly.

+Supports only GET or HEAD methods.

 ## Return value
 Returns a `Response` object.